What is the rooting reflex?

 This primitive reflex is highly active in babies until the time they are three to four months of age, after which it gradually starts disappearing .
 Some infants may continue to react to the stimulus on their cheeks for a few more months after.
 Typically, this should not be too much cause for concern .
 For breastfed babies, you may notice that even after this four-month period, your baby will continue to crane their head and neck towards you when you hold them close to your chest.
 These movements are all normal as they are your baby’s way of indicating to you that they want to eat.

 How does the rooting reflex function

-The survival reflex also referred to as the search reflex, is perhaps nature’s way of helping babies to get to the nipple or bottle while feeding .
-It is involuntary, initiating them to open their mouth whenever their cheeks are stroked or touched whether they are hungry or not.
-Sometimes, parents might mistake this gesture for hunger, trying to feed them even after their stomachs are full .
+Overall, this reflex helps to allow your infant to open their mouth whenever their cheeks are stroked or touched, whether they are hungry or not.
+Sometimes, parents might mistake this gesture for hunger.
+Many parents will misread this and try to feed them even after their stomachs are full .

 Absent rooting reflex and how to treat it

 Retained rooting reflex